This feature was last updated on May 14, 2019.

-Democratic Governor Roy Cooper is popular within his party and will face little intraparty opposition in his likely reelection bid, save a potential challenge from 2016 primary contender Ken Spaulding.
+Democratic Governor Roy Cooper will face little intraparty opposition in his reelection bid, save a potential challenge from 2016 primary contender Ken Spaulding.

-On the Republican side, Lieutenant Governor Dan Forest (the clear frontrunner) and former Governor Pat McCrory have openly considered bids, with Forest operating an exploratory committee.
-United States Senator Thom Tillis and state Senate President pro tempore Phil Berger are outside possibilities.
+On the Republican side, Lieutenant Governor Dan Forest is the clear frontrunner, although state Representative Holly Grange is also considering a bid.
+Former Governor Pat McCrory, United States Senator Thom Tillis, and state Senate President pro tempore Phil Berger are outside possibilities.

 With incumbent Dan Forest (R) term-limited, this open race will serve as a proxy for who will seek the Executive Mansion in 2024 and beyond.
 On the Democratic side, six candidates have announced – state Senator Terry Van Duyn, former State Senator Cal Cunningham, state Representative Chaz Beasley, state Representative Yvonne Holley, Hoke County Commissioner Allen Thomas, and former Belmont City Councilman Bill Toole.
 Former state Senator Malcolm Graham is also exploring a bid.
 Of the four Democrats who sought the office in 2016, two – Robert Wilson and Ronald Newton – have not ruled out another run.

 On the Republican side, former Mt.
-Airy major Deborah Cochran is the only announced candidate, while former Congresswoman Renee Ellmers, state Representative Mark Brody, former Mecklenburg County Commissioner Jim Puckett, attorney Neal Robbins, restaurateur Buddy Bengel, Superintendent of Public Instruction Mark Johnson, state House Speaker Tim Moore, former state Representative Scott Stone, former Democratic state Senator Joel Ford, and realtor Clark Twiddy have also been subjects of speculation.
+Airy Mayor Deborah Cochran, former Congresswoman Renee Ellmers, and former state Representative Scott Stone have announced their candidacies, while potential contenders include state Representative Mark Brody, former Mecklenburg County Commissioner Jim Puckett, attorney Neal Robbins, restaurateur Buddy Bengel, state Superintendent of Public Instruction Mark Johnson, state House Speaker Tim Moore, former Democratic state Senator Joel Ford, and realtor Clark Twiddy.

-Incumbent Democrat Josh Stein, already seen as a gubernatorial contender for 2024, is running for reelection.
-Forsyth County District Attorney Jim O’Neill, who lost the GOP primary for Attorney General in 2016, has announced he will seek the office again.
-Other 2016 candidates who may run again include Republican Buck Newton – the party’s 2016 nominee – and Democrat Marcus Williams.
+Incumbent Democrat Josh Stein is running for reelection.
+Forsyth County District Attorney Jim O’Neill, who lost the GOP primary for Attorney General in 2016, will seek the office again.
+Other 2016 candidates who may run again include Republican Buck Newton – the 2016 GOP nominee – and Democrat Marcus Williams.

 Secretary of State

-Longtime incumbent Elaine Marshall, the most popular Democrat on the Council of State, will run for another term in 2020.
-Her 2016 GOP challenger, Michael LaPaglia, has announced he is seeking a rematch, and Gaston County Commissioner Chad Brown has also indicated he will enter the race for the Republican nomination.
+Longtime incumbent Elaine Marshall will run for another term in 2020.
+Her 2016 GOP challenger, Michael LaPaglia, has announced he is seeking a rematch, and Gaston County Commissioner Chad Brown is also in the race for the Republican nomination.
 Republican AJ Daoud, who LaPaglia defeated in the 2016 primary, may also run again.